php-http/documentation/docs/discovery.md

 ## HTTP Async Client Discovery

-This type of discovery finds a HttpAsyncClient implementation.
+This type of discovery finds a HTTP Async Client implementation.

 ``` php
 use Http\Client\HttpAsyncClient;